About Patient Activation in NHS England’s Self-care programme

-- Will we need to sign an agreement to use the PAM licences?
+- Do these organisations need to sign an agreement to use the PAM licences?

 - Is NHS England providing support to successful sites?